-Accordingly, the Domain Name is identical or confusingly similar to the Trade Mark for the purposes of the Policy.
+The Panel finds the entirety of the Trade Mark is reproduced within the disputed domain name.
+Accordingly, the disputed domain name is identical or confusingly similar to the Trade Mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.7.